 The inflow of sunlight, about 20 PJ, is converted into heat.
-(The total inflow of sunlight over the area of Sweden is about 1 000 000 PJ/year.)
-The converted flow of solar heat is about 1 PJ which supplies about 5% of the use of heat for space heating, that can be seen at the very bottom on the right in the diagram, during the heating season.
-The exergy content in heat is treated in Section 4.8.
-A south window lets in about 7 MJ/m2 and day during the heating season in Stockholm.
-With an adequate regulation by shutters a south window can be equivalent to a small heat radiator.
+(The total inflow of sunlight over the area of Sweden is approx. 1000000 PJ/year.)
+The converted flow of solar heat is about 1 PJ which supplies about 5% of the use of heat for space-heating, that can be seen at the very bottom on the right in the diagram, during the heating season.
+The exergy content in heat is treated in section 4.8.
+A window towards the south lets in about 7 MJ/m^2 and day during the heating season in Stockholm.
+With an adequate regulation by shutters a window towards the south can be equivalent to a small heat radiator.